riturajshakti/interview-todos-fullstack/frontend/README.md

 # Steps to run locally

 - update your env to add backend URL
-- switch to the project root folder in your cmd
+- switch to the frontend root folder in your cmd
 - run `npm install`
 - run `npm run dev`
 - Make sure to also run the backend (Check `README.md` for backend)